Digital-Defiance/StarRealmsAssistant/USER_MANUAL.md

-# Unofficial Dominion Assistant User Manual
+# Unofficial Star Realms Assistant User Manual

 ## Overview

-This tool is designed to enhance your Dominion game experience by assisting with player setup, resource management, and score tracking.
-The assistant complements the physical Dominion game and offers additional tracking and automation features for smoother gameplay.
+This tool is designed to enhance your Star Realms game experience by assisting with player setup, resource management, and score tracking.
+The assistant complements the physical Star Realms game and offers additional tracking and automation features for smoother gameplay.

 ---